How to Cite a Research Paper Using MLA Format

 As you can see, Burke’s name was included in the sentence, so there is no need for repetition in the citation.

-References: When providing references in research paper you must inform the readers about the sources you used to cite this information.
-The reference page is known as the "Works Cited".
+- References: When providing references in a research paper in MLA style, you must inform the readers about the sources you used to cite this information.
+The reference page is known as the "Works Cited."
 This page is where the author gives credit to the source.
-Things that are placed within a citation include: alphabetical order of authors last name, title of article and date issued.
+Things that are placed within a citation include alphabetical order of authors last name, the title of article and date issued.

 - Follow this format exactly: Author(s)-> "Title of Article." ->Title of Journal Volume.->Issue (Year): pages

-Electronic Sources.
+- Electronic Sources.
 For electronic sources utilize the inventor's name and page number or area number for in-substance references.
 This is only if the information does not have page or section numbers by any methods.
-By then, you would basically include the author's name in the section after you have referred to the recorded information.
+By then, you would include the author's name in the section after you have referred to the recorded information.